trbaker/trbaker.github.io/README.md

-# Tom R. Baker, Esri Education
+## Tom R. Baker, Esri Education

-- Tools and applications hosted here, for exuberant teachers
+- Tools for exuberant teachers
    - <a href="/GIStandards">GIS in US K12 Standards</a>
-   - 3D objects and images in Storymaps (<a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample</a>)
    - <a href="https://esriurl.com/geoquests" target="new">GeoQuests</a>: combine maps, storymaps, and quizzes for students
-   - Linking <a href="https://k12.maps.arcgis.com/home/item.html?id=9f1ca54b4cc944d9b410d2879f948bbd" target="new">map markers to 360 VR YouTube videos</a>
+   - Linking <a href="https://k12.maps.arcgis.com/home/item.html?id=9f1ca54b4cc944d9b410d2879f948bbd" target="new">map markers to 360 VR YouTube videos</a> (probably outdated)

 - Apps for Classroom
     - <a href="https://trbaker.github.io/buildAPark/">Build A Park</a>

-- storyMap utilities
+- StoryMap utilities
    - <a target="new" href="/vibe/storymap-readability.html">ArcGIS StoryMap readability scoring (2026 update!)</a>
    - <a href="" target="new">Powerpoint to StoryMap converter</a>
+   - 3D objects and images in Storymaps (<a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample</a>)
    - Widgets
    - - 360 image tour
      - 360 image</a> - uses a link to image rather than requireing image upload to StoryMaps